Board of Directors

 If there is a bid or a project being built in the area, North East Wyoming Contractors Association (NEWCA) is the place to hear about it.
 The committee hosts the annual NEWCA Home Show, and honors industry businesses with the NEWCA Awards.
 This committee also offers a NEWCA Scholarship Program.
 Application process and additional membership fee required.

-NEWCA meets the first Thursday of the month at noon in the Chamber Board Room.
-For more information, contact Katie Alo, communications coordinator, at (307) 682-3673 or email@example.com.
+NEWCA meets the first Thursday of the month (September-May) at noon in the Chamber Board Room.
+For more information, contact Katie Alo, IT & Design Specialist, at (307) 682-3673 or firstname.lastname@example.org.